This post was most recently updated on December 2nd, 2019

 During a fiasco with a notorious low-cost airline that left us stranded in Belgium for six extra days, we had plenty of time on our hands.
 So after exploring Brussels, Bruges, and Antwerp, we headed southeast by train for a day trip to Luxembourg City.

 Unlike the capital cities which surround it (Berlin, Paris, and Brussels), Luxembourg City is often overlooked and unknown by tourists.
-If you have a day or two to fill, or if you’re just passing through, then the medieval capital city of Luxembourg will be the perfect place to make a stop.
+If you plan to stay in Luxembourg for a day or two, or if you’re just passing through, then the medieval capital city of Luxembourg will be the perfect place to make a stop.

 In short, Luxembourg City is absolutely worth visiting.

 Read on to find out why…

 What to Do in Luxembourg City

 Simply wandering around on foot is the best way to experience Luxembourg City.
 Between its impressive fortress walls, Old Town quarter, narrow alleyways, endless greenery, and its charming canals, Luxembourg is a medieval gem to behold.

 Much like the medieval Czech town, Český Krumlov, visiting Luxembourg City is more about wandering, taking in the beautiful views, and soaking it all in.
 Luxembourg City is a place to appreciate history and the convergence of many European cultures, snap some photos, and drink a few beers in the sunshine.

 There aren’t any “must-see” items to check off of your list; rather, you should take the entire city for what it is as a whole.
 However, if you have plenty of time to spare, there are a few attractions in Luxembourg City worth seeking out.

 Luxembourg City attractions